-- (1) Pursuant to an agreement with the Company, the fees earned by Mr. Frank have been deferred. - (2) The amounts shown in the Stock Awards and Option Awards columns do not reflect compensation actually received by a director.
-Instead the amounts shown are the aggregate grant date value, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Options, of awards granted in fiscal year 2010.
-The assumptions used to calculate the value of option awards are set forth under Note 1 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 30, 2010. - (3) The amounts shown in the Stock Awards and Option Awards columns for Mr. Hollis reflect that he received an initial grant of 3,333 RSUs and an option to purchase 10,000 shares of common stock upon his election as a member of the Board of Directors.
+- (1) Pursuant to an agreement with the Company, the fees earned by Mr. Frank have been deferred. - The amounts shown in the Stock Awards and Option Awards columns do not reflect compensation actually received by a director.
+Instead, the amounts shown are the aggregate grant date value, computed in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, Compensation-Stock Options, of awards granted in fiscal year 2011.
+The assumptions used to calculate the value of option awards are set forth under Note 1 of the Notes to Consolidated Financial Statements included in our Annual Report on Form 10-K for the fiscal year ended May 29, 2011.

-At May 30, 2010, the aggregate number of stock awards and option awards outstanding was: Dr. Bristow - 56,667 shares; Mr. Frank - 86,667 shares; Mr. Goldby - 25,000 shares; Mr. Halprin - 86,667 shares; Mr. Hollis - 20,000 shares; Dr. Schneider -86,667 shares; Mr. Tobin - 56,667 shares; and Mr. Tompkins - 16,667 shares.
+At May 29, 2011, the aggregate number of stock awards and option awards outstanding was: Dr. Bristow -61,667 shares; Mr. Frank -81,667 shares; Mr. Goldby -27,812 shares; Mr. Halprin -81,667 shares; Mr. Hollis -20,312 shares; Dr. Schneider -76,167 shares; Mr. Tobin -61,667 shares; and Mr. Tompkins -21,667 shares.

-For fiscal year 2010, each non-employee director earned \$20,000 per year for service as a member of our Board of Directors.
+For fiscal year 2011, each non-employee director earned \$20,000 per year for service as a member of our Board of Directors.
 In addition, each director who served as the Chairman of the Compensation Committee received an annual retainer of \$5,000, each director who served on the Audit Committee received an annual retainer of \$10,000, with the Chairman of the Audit Committee receiving an annual retainer of \$15,000, and each director who served as the lead independent director received an annual retainer of \$10,000.

-Additionally, for fiscal year 2010, each non-employee director received \$1,000 for each meeting of the Board attended in person (\$500 if attended by phone), \$500 for each meeting of a Committee attended in person, and \$1,000 for each stockholder meeting attended by the director.
+Additionally, for fiscal year 2011, each non-employee director received \$1,000 for each meeting of the Board attended in person (\$500 if attended by phone), \$500 for each meeting of a Committee attended in person, and \$1,000 for each stockholder meeting attended by the director.
 Reasonable out-of-pocket expenses incurred by a director to attend Board meetings, Committee meetings or stockholder meetings in his or her capacity as a director were reimbursed.